Getting over the ex.

-A lot of you will feel these things, it’s normal and comes from a long period of time, in which the narcissist blame shifted everything onto you, over and over again, so much so that it reprogrammed your mindset.
+A lot of us feel these things to start, it’s normal and comes from a long period of time, in which the narcissist blame shifted everything onto us, over and over again, so much so that it reprogrammed our mindset.

 If this thought creeps in tell yourself.